The National Testing Agency has set some UGC NET qualifying criteria for the candidates who want to appear for the 2023 Exam.

 Here are the frequently asked questions regarding UGC NET selection criteria 2023.
 If you have any doubts, then you must read them.

 Also, we have covered all the UGC NET exam-related queries in our UGC NET FAQ blog, and you can refer to it for any information.

 Ans.
-If you belong to the general category, you must have a minimum of 40% marks in both papers.
+If you belong to the General category and OBC (Creamy layer), you must have a minimum of 40% marks in both papers.
 And the NTA UGC NET qualifying marks for OBC and other reserved categories are 35%.